-Be sure to allow your body to recover properly by getting at restful sleep every night.
+Be sure to allow your body to recover properly by getting a restful sleep every night.https://amzn.to/3BtAQCH

 3. Stick to Basic Muscle Building Exercises

 You do not need fancy exercise routines to start adding muscle to your body.
-Exercises which target large mascle groups naturally help you achieve the highest gains in muscle mass.
-The following exercises is what I consider core that should be part of any muscle building routine:
+Exercises that target large muscle groups naturally help you achieve the highest gains in muscle mass.
+The following exercises are what I consider core that should be part of any muscle-building routine:

 - Barbell or Dumbell Bench Press